Fairy Tail: Fairy Tail | Natsu Dragneel | Strongest Team | Sirius Team | Founders | Other Members

 Touka / White Mage

-One of Fairy Tail's newest recruits, Touka is a girl who fell head-over-heels in love with Natsu (or more correctly, Happy while thinking his name is Natsu) after he allegedly rescued her from a group of bandits, and joined the guild to be with him.
-However, she harbors a dark secret: she is a century-old witch with a split personality known as the White Mage, who leads the evil cult of white magic users called Liberius who aim to purge the world of magic.
+One of Fairy Tail's newest recruits, Touka is a girl who fell head-over-heels in love with Natsu after he allegedly rescued her from a group of bandits, and joined the guild to be with him.
+However, she harbors a dark secret: she is possessed by a century-old witch known as the White Mage, who leads the evil cult of white magic users called Rebellious who aim to purge the world of magic.

 - Eye Color Change: The visual distinction between her Touka and White Mage personalities is made by shifts in her eye colors, with the latter's irises and pupils turning pure white.

 - Little Bit Beastly: She possesses a striped, furry tail that only Gajeel, Juvia, and Panther Lily are able to see.
-This was a hint to her Exceed nature.
+This is a hint to Touka's Exceed nature.

-- Forced into Evil: She's just an innocent girl with an evil split personality that makes her complicit in the potential destruction of the world.
+- Helpless Good Side: She's just an innocent girl possessed by an evil witch that makes her complicit in the potential destruction of the world.
+Though the the motives of the "evil witch" become murky, it still stands that Touka is still an innocent dragged into this.

-- I Will Wait for You: When Touka learns of Natsu's absence due to his 100 Years Quest, she declares she will patiently wait for his return as a testiment of her love.
+- I Will Wait for You: When Touka learns of Natsu's absence due to the 100 Years Quest, she declares she will patiently wait for his return as a testament of her love.

 - Nerves of Steel: Despite being terrified by the power of Fairy Tail's wizards, she opts to remain at the guild to meet "her sweet darling" Natsu.

-- Rescue Romance: According to her, her attraction to Natsu is because he rescued her from bandits over the 1-year Time Skip between the Tartaros and Avatar arcs.
+- Rescue Romance: According to her, her attraction to Natsu is because he rescued her from bandits over the one-year Time Skip between the Tartaros and Avatar arcs.
+Ironically, the "Natsu" she fell for is actually Happy, whom she mistook for her real rescuer while "riding" on the real Natsu's back, and confused their names when Happy introduced Natsu in his place.

 - The Rival: She becomes one for Juvia, not because Juvia thinks she's after Gray's affections like her other "romantic rivals", but because she brags that her own love for Natsu is far stronger and more secure than Juvia's love for Gray.

-- Spanner in the Works: She throws a wrench in the White Mage's plans by freeing Juvia from her brainwashing once they reach Draseel, allowing Juvia to warn Natsu's team.
+- Spanner in the Works: She throws a wrench in the White Mage's plans by freeing Juvia from her brainwashing once they reach Draseal, allowing Juvia to warn Natsu's team.

 - Inconsistent Dub: Her title in Japanese is "Shiro Madōshi", with madōshi being almost universally translated in official Fairy Tail materials as "wizard".
 However, Kodansha has opted to translate her title as "mage", which is more frequently used among fans and media outlets, despite otherwise continuing to use the word "wizard" for the sequel.